Win a Prize Home in 2026: Complete Australian Guide to Charity Lottery Draws

 Understanding Your Odds of Winning

-Comparing odds to other games helps frame the reality.
-Powerball odds of winning division one are 1 in 134 million.
+Compare these odds to other games.
+Powerball odds are 1 in 134 million.
 Saturday Lotto odds are 1 in 8 million.
-Prize home lottery odds of 1 in 100,000 to 1 in 250,000 are significantly better than major lotteries, but still represent a very small probability.
-Your odds of winning any secondary prize in a prize home draw are roughly 1 in 1,000, making a secondary win more likely than the main prize but still uncommon.
+Prize home odds of 1 in 100,000 are much better.
+But they still are very unlikely.
+Your odds of winning a secondary prize are roughly 1 in 1,000.
+That's more likely than the main prize.
+But it's still rare.

 The Prize: What Winning a Prize Home Means

-After settlement, you are responsible for all costs: council rates, water, electricity, insurance, maintenance, and any mortgage if you choose to refinance.
-If the property is on leasehold land (rare but possible), you will pay annual lease fees.
-These ongoing costs can range from $3,000 to $20,000+ annually depending on location and property type.
-Factor these into your decision to keep or sell the property.
+After you own it, all costs are yours.
+Pay council rates, water, and electricity.
+Pay insurance and maintenance.
+Pay any mortgage if you refinance.
+If the land is leasehold, pay annual lease fees.
+These costs range from $3,000 to $20,000+ yearly.
+The amount depends on location and property type.

 Tax Implications for Prize Home Winners

-If you occupy the property as your main residence from settlement onwards, and continue to occupy it as your main residence throughout your ownership, the main residence exemption applies automatically.
+If you live in the property from the start, the main residence exemption applies automatically.
 You pay zero CGT on any gain.
-If you move out and rent it, or sell before moving in, the exemption may not apply.
-If you own multiple properties, only one can be your main residence for CGT purposes at any given time.
+If you move out and rent it, the exemption may not apply.
+If you own multiple properties, only one can be your main residence for CGT purposes.

 Stamp duty is payable on settlement.
 Stamp duty is a state-based tax on property transfers.
-The amount depends on the property's value and your state: NSW typically charges 1–5.75% of the purchase price; Victoria 1–5.5%; Queensland 0.5–5.75%.
-Example: A $1 million property in NSW incurs approximately $40,000–$57,500 in stamp duty.
-The operator is responsible for paying stamp duty as part of the settlement process.
-You do not pay this cost; it is covered by the lottery operator or charity.
-However, confirm this in the draw terms before entry, as terms vary.
+The amount depends on the property's value and your state.
+NSW typically charges 1–5.75% of the purchase price.
+Victoria charges 1–5.5%.
+Queensland charges 0.5–5.75%.
+A $1 million property in NSW incurs about $40,000–$57,500 in stamp duty.
+The lottery operator pays this cost.
+You do not pay this cost.
+However, confirm this in the draw terms before you enter.

-Legal fees for conveyancing are also covered by the operator in most major draws.
+The operator covers legal fees for conveyancing in most major draws.
 Confirm this in the draw terms.
-If you choose to engage your own solicitor for advice, you pay that cost yourself.
-Council rates, water, and insurance premiums from settlement onwards are your responsibility.
+If you hire your own solicitor for advice, you pay that cost.
+Council rates, water, and insurance premiums are your responsibility.

 Comparison: Prize Home Lotteries vs Other Australian Gambling